 In medieval art the Unicorn was also used as a very specific representation of purity as a representation of Christ.
 Hence quite a few depictions of unicorns being murdered.
 The unicorn was also a good representation of the just, honest side of a king's reign hence its appearance in the royal coat of the Stuart kings (and thus the current British Monarch).
 In the Royal Arms, it was depicted in chains (because it's honest but it's still wild and likely to kill you-pretty apt for a Scottish king).
 In Stirling Castle, you can actually find both making it seem like the king was recording his own likelihood of being killed (again, it was a Scottish King).

 Infamously, North Korea claimed in 2012 to have discovered a unicorn lair, resulting in much Memetic Mutation.
 Actually, the notion that they claimed to have Western-style unicorns is based on a poor Korean-to-English translation.
-What they claimed to have discovered the lair of was a qilin, which is mentioned above in the "mythology" section.
-In any case, it is a mythical creature, so the claim is still insane anyway.
+What they claimed to have discovered the lair of the Quilin (mentioned above) that acted as a mount for Korea's first king; right in the original announcement they stated that the stone proved Pyongyang was the historic capital city.
+Yes, we mangled North Korean Propaganda into something even sillier.

 In English/rhetoric/communication classes showing the limits of grammar, the sentence "The present Queen of France rides a unicorn." is given.
 Every rule of grammar will say that there is nothing wrong with it.
 But there is no such person as "the present Queen of France"; France is a republic.
 And there are no such things as unicorns.